Skip to main content

 1. Appropriation Bill 2026 passed in Lok Sabha on 13 March 2026, authorising additional withdrawals from the Consolidated Fund of India for FY 2025‑26.

-2. Supplementary Demand for Grants 2026 was cleared by voice vote, reflecting broad parliamentary consensus for extra spending.
+2. Supplementary Demand for Grants 2026 cleared by voice vote, indicating broad parliamentary consensus for extra spending.

-3. Finance Minister Nirmala Sitharaman announced an Economic Stabilisation Fund of ₹1 trillion (₹1 lakh crore) to cushion India against external economic shocks.
+3. Finance Minister Nirmala Sitharaman announced an Economic Stabilisation Fund of ₹1 trillion (₹1 lakh crore) to address external economic shocks.

 4. A notice to remove Chief Election Commissioner Gyanesh Kumar was moved in both houses, signed by 130 Lok Sabha and 63 Rajya Sabha MPs, citing seven charges.

-5. Speaker Om Birla and Leader of Opposition Rahul Gandhi clashed over allegations against Union Minister Hardeep Singh Puri, highlighting parliamentary decorum issues.
+5. Heated exchange between Speaker Om Birla and Leader of Opposition Rahul Gandhi over allegations against Union Minister Hardeep Singh Puri.

 Background & Context

-The Appropriation Bill and Supplementary Demand for Grants are key instruments of fiscal policy, enabling the government to meet unforeseen expenditures and maintain macro‑economic stability.
-The creation of a large Economic Stabilisation Fund tests the balance between fiscal prudence and the need for a contingency buffer, while the motion to remove the CEC raises constitutional questions on the independence of constitutional bodies, a core theme in GS‑2.
+The Appropriation Bill and Supplementary Demand for Grants are key fiscal tools enabling the government to meet unforeseen expenditure, while the Economic Stabilisation Fund reflects a proactive macro‑economic buffer.
+The motion against the CEC raises constitutional concerns about the independence of constitutional bodies, a core GS‑2 theme.

 UPSC Syllabus Connections